FRIENDS OF GLADSTONE NATURE PARK

 ABOUT THE PARK

-Gladstone's Nature Park is located at 18111 Webster Road in Gladstone, Oregon.
+Gladstone's Nature Park is located at

-The park features many Oregon native plants, including Oregon grape, ocean spray, Pacific ninebark, thimbleberry, native blackberries, Garry Oak, and Pacific madrone.
-In winter, licorice fern dominates shady areas.
+It's part of the City of Gladstone's system of 14 parks.
+The Nature Park is predominantly a White Oak Savannah and woodland that features basalt outcroppings and boulders, and mature trees.
+The park features many Oregon native plants, including Oregon grape, ocean spray, Pacific ninebark, thimbleberry, Garry Oak, and Pacific madrone.
+In Winter, licorice fern dominates the shady areas.

 Photos and text are property of FOGNAP; Photo copyrights where noted